 Thus, with the exception of the police station, which remains open for urgent cases, we have had to close all of our municipal buildings to the public, including those used by local organizations such as the Centre 55+, FADOQ and others.
 Operations are ongoing, and staff will provide telephone and online service on a regular schedule.

-The Bilbliothèque Raymond-Laberge is reopening its doors to the public from Monday, February 22.
-Users will be able to browse the library shelves once again to choose their documents, while complying with strict hygiene and physical distancing rules.
-It will also be possible for residents with library membership to book a time slot to use the workspaces and public computers.
+The Bilbliothèque Raymond-Laberge is reopening its doors to the public.
+Users are able to browse the library shelves once again to choose their documents, while complying with strict hygiene and physical distancing rules.
+It also be possible for residents with library membership to book a time slot to use the workspaces and public computers.

 While curfew remains in force, the library will be open to the public at the following times: